-Sean Robertson and Robertson Legal Group, LLC concentrate on estate planning and asset protection planning for affluent couples, business owners, and physicians.
-Sean Robertson counsels couples and individuals about wealth preservation and wealth management in the Naperville, Aurora, Lisle, Batavia, Geneva, Oswego, and Wheaton areas.
+Sean and Robertson Legal Group, LLC concentrate on estate planning and asset protection planning for affluent couples, business owners, and physicians.
+Sean counsels couples and individuals about wealth preservation and wealth management in the Naperville, Aurora, Lisle, Batavia, Geneva, Oswego, and Wheaton areas.
 Often, a significant portion of a couple’s wealth is comprised of retirement accounts such as individual retirement accounts (IRAs), Roth retirement accounts, 401(k)s, and other defined benefit and defined contribution accounts.

 Unfortunately, a Revocable Living Trust is ill-suited to be named as a beneficiary of your retirement accounts for several reasons.
 Naming a Revocable Living Trust—which may also be called a “Family Trust” or “Declaration of Trust”—as a beneficiary of a retirement plan may result in the potential loss of your income tax deferral.
 In recent years, Retirement Plan Trusts, also known as “IRA Inheritance Trusts” or “IRA Legacy Trusts” have become popular planning tools.

 Naperville and Aurora families with over $200,000 in retirement assets such as IRAs should consider a Retirement Plan Trust as an estate planning strategy.
 Compared to naming individuals as beneficiaries, naming a Retirement Plan Trust may be a better alternative for several reasons.
 First, an individual beneficiary may become disabled or require long-term care, putting any proceeds he or she receives in danger of being attacked by creditors such as Medicaid or the federal government.